 Ray Hutchison, Vice President of Community Engagement, NationSwell: What brought you to the field that you’re in now?
 Was there an early moment or a formative experience that helped shape how you arrived at this role, or your leadership?

-Dr. Kathy Pike, President and CEO of One Mind: Before I was CEO of One Mind, I spent 35 years as an academic as a professor at Columbia University in the Department of Psychiatry and the School of Public Health.
-Academia is a kind of priesthood, and moving from a full-time faculty role into leading a nonprofit like One Mind is not a transition most academics make.
+Dr. Kathy Pike, President and CEO of One Mind: Before I became CEO of One Mind, I spent 35 years as an academic, as a professor at Columbia University in the Department of Psychiatry and the School of Public Health.
+Academia is a kind of priesthood, and moving from a full-time faculty role into leading a nonprofit is not a transition most academics make.
+So something had to shift for me, and it really came down to a couple of moments.

-There was a moment that really catalyzed the change for me: About ten years ago, I was invited by a large multinational company in New York to give a talk on mental health and well-being.
-I went in for an in-person prep meeting, and they told me there was one condition: I couldn’t say “mental health” or “mental illness,” because those terms were considered too alienating or stigmatizing; instead, they wanted the talk framed around stress, coping, and resilience.
+About ten years ago, I was invited by a large multinational company in New York to give a talk on mental health and well-being.
+I went in for an in-person prep meeting, and they told me there was one condition: I couldn’t say “mental health” or “mental illness.”
+Those terms were considered too alienating, too stigmatizing.
+They wanted the talk framed entirely around stress, coping, and resilience.

-For me, that was a crystallizing moment because it was clear that we had entered a new era — one where people were paying real attention to mental health and well-being.
-It highlighted a huge opportunity that now exists to bridge what we know from good science with what’s happening in real communities.
+That was a crystallizing moment for me.
+It was clear we had entered a genuinely new era, one where people were paying real attention to mental health and well-being.
+And with that shift came a huge opportunity to bridge what we know from rigorous science with what is actually happening in workplaces and communities.

-I’ve always been deeply committed to translational science — the question of how we take what we know and get it into the hands of people who can actually use it.
-That moment made it clear to me that the bridge between science and practice needed to be stronger.
-I wanted to lean fully into that work.
-Around that time, the opportunity came up to join One Mind, and it felt like the right place to focus that effort by helping ensure that what’s happening in communities is grounded in strong science and actually reaches the people who need it.
+I have always been deeply committed to translational science, to the question of how we take what we know and get it into the hands of people who can use it.
+That moment made it clear to me that the bridge between science and practice needed to be stronger, and that I wanted to lean fully into building it.
+When the opportunity came to join One Mind, it felt like exactly the right place to focus that work, to help ensure that what reaches people is grounded in strong science and actually makes a difference in their lives.

 Hutchison, NationSwell: What is the “North Star” of your leadership style, and how has it changed over time?
 What is it about the way that you lead in the space that makes you an effective leader?